How small businesses can compete for college hires

 The US Small Business Administration estimates that small businesses have created 64 percent of new jobs in the last decade.
-Yet it’s sometimes easy to feel like a “small fry” with campus recruitment, particularly for seasonal hiring for summer.
+Yet it’s sometimes easy to feel like a “small fry” trying to recruit and hire college students, particularly for seasonal hiring for summer.

 Step One: Broaden Your Horizon